shamess/shamess.github.io/_posts/2022-12-04-totesnotes-december.md

 * I moved this blog to have github build it, rather than me.
 Until now, I only had the \_site directory in git, which felt dangerous and the opposite of what normally happens.
+  * Next day follow up: after needing to edit a post, I usually need to get my laptop out.
+But now I can just edit it in Github and it'll all build happily!
 * Taskmaster ended this week, with maybe the least fun contestant winning.
 * Severance was a fantastic TV show.
 I believe it's renewed for a second series, but I've been thinking about if stopping the story at the end of